TowCenter/YouAreHere/README.md

         sudo ./install.sh

+The installation process takes about 15 minutes.
+During installation, you will be prompted to name your wireless access point (default is YouAreHer).
+After install has completed, you will have a running lighttpd web server, a connection to a 3G data network and will be broadcasting a wireless access point.
+Connecting to the network and navigating to http://192.168.100.1 in a browser window will take you to the root of the web server, currently served from /var/www/.

-* After the installation script completes, you must SSH into the RPi and do two things: 1/ stop dnsmasq and 2/ manually set the routing gateway to that of the 3G modem (this will be fixed eventually):
+After the installation script completes, you must SSH into the RPi and do two things: 1/ stop dnsmasq and 2/ manually set the routing gateway to that of the 3G modem (this will be fixed eventually):

         sudo /etc/init.d/dnsmasq stop
         sudo route del default
         sudo route add default gw 10.64.64.64

-* To set a cron job rebooting the device once a day, run the following command:

-        sudo crontab -e

-* Add to the crontab:

-        reboot pi every 24hrs at 5a
-        0 5 * * * reboot -f

-The installation process takes about 5 minutes.
-You will be prompted to name your wireless access point.
-After it has completed, you will have a running lighttpd web server, a connection to a 3G data network and will be broadcasting a wireless access point.
-Connecting to the network and navigating to http://192.168.100.1 in a browser window will take you to the root of the web server, currently served from /var/www/.

 Notes
 -----